 Computers that can use the Global Positioning System to find your precise location, and speed without wheel sensors can now be found for under £50 if you shop around.
 We've saved you the trouble.

-An excellent price for a modern ride-recording GPS with a barometric altimeter and a nice big clear display.
+An excellent price for a modern ride-recording GPS with ANT+ and Bluetooth compatibility and a nice big clear display.

 The aim of road.cc buyer's guides is to give you the most, authoritative, objective and up-to-date buying advice.
 We continuously update and republish our guides, checking prices, availability and looking for the best deals.